-Moreover, it accumulated good practices, etc. using advanced initiatives, so from the perspective of encouraging the streamlining of decontamination and the understanding of residents, on May 17, 2013 the Fukushima Office for Environmental Restoration compiled the "Collection of Best Practices in Decontamination" and distributed it to decontamination contractors.
+Moreover, it accumulated good practices, etc. using advanced initiatives, so from the perspective of encouraging the streamlining of decontamination and the understanding of residents, on May 17, 2013 the Fukushima Environmental Restoration Office compiled the "Collection of Best Practices in Decontamination" and distributed it to decontamination contractors.
 This collection of cases gathers together not only technological good practices, namely survey measurement technologies, decontamination technologies, and decontamination project management techniques, but also good practices regarding the nature of the relationship with residents, etc., namely encouraging the understanding of local residents, risk communication, etc., and it contains seven cases of each type.

-On June 29, 2013 the whole area decontamination project for the SDA was completed in Tamura City, which had been one of the first among the SDA to commence a whole area decontamination project.
+On June 29, 2013 the whole area decontamination project for the SDAs was completed in Tamura City, which had been one of the first among the SDAs to commence a whole area decontamination project.

-(2) Overall Check on Progress of Decontamination and Review of Decontamination Implementation

-Plans in Special Decontamination Areas
+(2) Comprehensive Check of the State of Progress of Decontamination and Review of Decontamination Implementation Plans in Special Areas

-As the decontamination projects progress through a variety of initiatives, the basic policy of the "Act on Special Measures" stipulated action on decontamination, etc. by the end of March 2014, so in order to confirm the state of progress MOE implemented a comprehensive check of the state of progress of decontamination in the SDA and the ICSA designated based on the "Act on Special Measures", and on September 10, 2013 publicly released the "Comprehensive Check of the State of Progress of Decontamination".
+As the decontamination projects progress through a variety of initiatives, the basic policy of the "Act on Special Measures" stipulated action on decontamination, etc. by the end of March 2014, so in order to confirm the state of progress the MOE implemented a comprehensive check of the state of progress of decontamination in the SDAs and the ICSAs designated based on the "Act on Special Measures", and on September 10, 2013 publicly released the "Comprehensive Check of the State of Progress of Decontamination".